-Like their name suggests, janitor catfish are supposed to be scavengers.
+As their name suggests, janitor catfish are supposed to be scavengers.
 However, they can get fairly large and if they do they might actually try to eat smaller koi especially if they’re immature.

 That being said, janitor catfish might be a slightly better pick than other species.
-I’ve heard horror stories of full sized five foot channel cats that could swallow smaller koi fish whole!
+I’ve heard horror stories of full-sized five-foot channel cats that could swallow smaller koi fish whole!

 Even relatively small janitors will potentially eat immature koi.
 That being said, they may not even interact at all with your koi if there’s enough space to keep all of them happy.